Kelly helps D-backs end 17-game skid, beat Brewers 5-1 - WTMJ

 EARLY EXIT

 Milwaukee starting pitcher Brett Anderson (2-5) left in the second inning because of right knee discomfort.
 Anderson had given up five straight hits before the injury.
-He gave up three earned runs over 1 1/3 innings.
+He allowed three earned runs over 1 1/3 innings.

+Anderson said the injury occurred when he grounded into a double play in the top of the second.

+“I jammed it on the double play when I hit (the base) and then it got progressively worse and worse in the second,” he said.

 ROSTER MOVES